Author: A/Prof Amanda Oakley, Dermatologist, Hamilton New Zealand, 2013.

 Infective abscesses may affect healthy people, but they are more common in the following circumstances.

-A sterile abscess may persist after infection has been cleared, as it contains dead or necrotic tissue and inflammatory cells.
+A sterile abscess may persist after an infection has been cleared, as it contains dead or necrotic tissue and inflammatory cells.

 Certain inflammatory skin diseases may cause tissue destruction and abscess formation, in the absence of pathogens (infectious microbes).
 These include: